craigwconway/joybox/README.md

-Toybox / Jukebox concept utilizing a PN532 NFC module to play audio files mapped to RFID tags.
+# Joybox - A jukebox concept utilizing a Raspberry Pi with PN532 NFC module to control music playback with small toys.

-Pre-requisites:
+## Pre-requisites

+ - RaspberryPi 3 or 4 controller board
-- PN532 hardware
+ - PN532 NFC HAT
-- Python3 software
+ - Python 3

-Setup:

-`pip3 install -r requirements.txt`

-Run:

-`export FLASK_APP=app.py;flask run --host=0.0.0.0`
+## Installation
+ - Joybox project should be located at `/home/pi/joybox`
+ - The following script installs Joybox as a user service:`./install.sh`

+## Run
+ - Run without installation with `./start.sh`